Questions over Kim's health highlight intelligence limits

 On Monday, the official Rodong Sinmun newspaper said Kim sent a message of gratitude to workers building tourist facilities in the coastal town of Wonsan, which is where some speculate he is staying.
 No photos of him were published.

-South Korean intelligence combined with North Korean state media reports suggest that Kim could have suffered some sort of medical setback but likely not a life-threatening one, said Du Hyeogn Cha, a senior researcher at Seoul's Asan Institute for Policy Studies.
+South Korean intelligence and North Korean state media reports suggest that Kim could have suffered some sort of medical setback but likely not a life-threatening one, said Du Hyeogn Cha, a senior researcher at Seoul's Asan Institute for Policy Studies.

 "Even after decades of work, South Korea has yet to build a reliable intelligence network to gather information on the North," said Cha, an ex-intelligence secretary to former South Korean President Lee Myung-bak.
 "It's clear our government has some level of information on the North, but not enough to make a confident statement about where he is and whether he's fully healthy."

-Finding out what's happening with Kim is important because incapacity at the top could lead to a bogged-down decision-making process that could boost the hard-liners who emerged following the collapse of Kim's second summit with U.S. President Donald Trump in February last year.
+Finding out is important because incapacity at the top could lead to bogged-down decision-making that could boost the hard-liners who emerged following the collapse of Kim's second summit with Trump in February last year.
 The Americans at that summit rejected North Korean demands for major sanctions relief in exchange for a partial surrender of the North's nuclear capabilities.

 The National Intelligence Service, Seoul's spy agency, has said it can't confirm whether Kim had surgery.
-If Kim emerges alive and well in state media, supervising a weapons test or celebrating the construction of one of his many resort projects, he would join past North Korean officials who were incorrectly reported incapacitated by outside media.
+If Kim emerges well in state media, he would join past North Korean officials who were incorrectly reported incapacitated by outside media.

-"Kim Il Sung shot dead" remains perhaps the most famous newspaper headline in South Korean history three decades after it caused both public panic and euphoria.

-Another big problem is that for decades South Korea never really had a strong grip on the location and health of North Korea's top leadership, which continues to be kept tightly under wrap, according to Cheon Seong Whun, a presidential secretary during the South's previous conservative government.
+Another big problem is that for decades South Korea didn't have a strong grip on the location and health of North Korea's top leadership, according to Cheon Seong Whun, a presidential secretary during the South's previous conservative government.

 "Anybody who says they know something for certain is just writing a novel," Cheon said.